ditatteda01/doc/Tutorial_CICD_with_DockerImage.md

-# SciPy CI/CD Pipeline - Step-by-Step Tutorial
+# CI/CD Pipeline: Step-by-Step Tutorial
-Src: Claude
+In this tutorial, we will:
+- Run some utilities from Python module `SciPy`
+- Build the Docker image and test quality
+- Set up a CI/CD pipeline with GitHub Actions Workflow

+Reference: Claude, Gemini, and GPT

+---

-## 📋 Prerequisites
+## Prerequisites
 Before starting, ensure you have:
 - Docker installed and running
 - Git installed